RFC1918-hub/contrast/_posts/blue_teaming/2021-06-24-Threathunting-PowerShell-remoting-for-lateral-movement.md

 index="wineventlogs" LogonId=0x64D3D4 EventCode=1
 ```

-We can see that call new process being spawned will have a parent image of *wsmprovhost.exe*.
+We can see that all new processes being spawned will have a parent image of *wsmprovhost.exe*.

 *whoami.exe* process being spawned: